neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/autoscaling" description="Find out how autoscaling can reduce your costs." icon="autoscaling">Learn about Autoscaling</a>
+<a href="/docs/introduction/autoscaling" description="Find out how autoscaling can reduce your costs." icon="autoscaling">Learn about autoscaling</a>

-<a href="/docs/guides/autoscaling-guide" description="Enable Autoscaling to automatically scale compute resources on demand" icon="enable">Enable Autoscaling</a>
+<a href="/docs/guides/autoscaling-guide" description="Enable autoscaling to automatically scale compute resources on demand" icon="enable">Enable autoscaling</a>

 </DetailIconCards>